 Name of Strategic Plan Directions, priorities, objectives and actions Consistency - Yes/No Sydney - Central Subregion Greater Sydney Region Plan Objective 10: Aims to have greater housing supply.
-Objective 11: Aims to offer more diverse and YES affordable housing stock Comment: The Planning Proposal is consistent with the Greater Sydney Regional Plan, as it would enable the consideration of medium density developments increasing the housing stocks, and allowing for more diverse housing stock.
+YES Objective 11: Aims to offer more diverse and affordable housing stock Comment: The Planning Proposal is consistent with the Greater Sydney Regional Plan, as it would enable the consideration of medium density developments increasing the housing stocks, and allowing for more diverse housing stock.
 District Plans Eastern City District Plan Planning Priority E5 Aims to increase housing stock, and offer great choice in housing.
-YES Comment: As mentioned above; The Planning Proposal is consistent with the Eastern City District Plan, as it would enable the consideration of medium density developments increasing the housing stocks, and allowing for Logal Stratagion more diverse housing stock.
-Rockdale Urban Strategy Principles: YES Strategy Residential Character: Aims to ensure that precincts and streets are developed in ways that are consistent with and reinforce the overall character of their neighbourhood.
+YES Comment: As mentioned above; The Planning Proposal is consistent with the Eastern City District Plan, as it would enable the consideration of medium density developments increasing the housing stocks, and allowing for more diverse housing stock.
+Local Strategies · Rockdale Urban Strategy Strategy Principles: YES Chalegy Residential Character: Aims to ensure that precincts and streets are developed in ways that are consistent with and reinforce the overall character of their neighbourhood.
 Comment: The locality is currently characterised by villa style medium density development, as well as detached single and double storey dwellings.
-The Planning Proposal is an opportunity to create consistency, and enforce the existing character on a site that has exhausted its previous use. exhausted its previous use.
-Rockdale Development Control Plan 2011 (DCP) Application from complying with the controls set out in the DCP.
+The Planning Proposal is an opportunity to create consistency, and enforce the existing character on a site that has exhausted its previous use.
+Rockdale Development Control Plan 2011 (DCP) The Planning Proposal is consistent and compatible with the Rockdale Development Control Plan 2011.
+The Planning Proposal will not preclude any potential Development Application from complying with the controls set out in the DCP.